Welcome to Year 2

 Parents and Carers will receive details of the outcomes of all these assessments as part of their child’s end of year report in July.

-On-going assessment of the children’s learning forms a routine part of the teacher’s role.
+On-going assessment of the children’s learning forms a daily routine and is part of the teacher’s role.
 This is to assist the teacher in deciding the next steps they need to plan in the children’s learning, in order for them to make further progress in their learning.

 Learning in Year 2 happens in school and out on educational visits.
 We like to provide the children with experiences that will stimulate their interests and develop them into active learners.